maghead/maghead/SHARDING.md

 And so, when dispatching a record, we select the chunk first, and then select the node for read/write on the related shard.

-A shard mapping config looks like this:
+A internal shard mapping config looks like this:

     'M_store_id' => [
         'key' => 'store_id',